ninia/jep/README.md

 help, post to the SourceForge mailing list or forums.
 Please include code snippets for the most accurate response.

-Jepp is licensed zlib/libpng license to avoid linking issues.
+Jep is licensed zlib/libpng license to avoid linking issues.

 Dependencies
 ------------